gkullio/N1-Console-Demo/readme.md

    1. terraform.tfvars.boilerplate  --> terraform.tfvars
    2. Docker/variables.env.boilerplace  --> Docker/variables.env

-### 2. Generate a Data Plane token from the NGINX One Console and save it for later use.
+### 2. Generate a Data Plane token from the NGINX One Console
+   1. Log into NGINX One Console
+   2. Navigate to Manage --> Data Plane Keys
+   3. Create a new Data Plane Token
+      1. Give it a name e.g. "n1-console-demo"
+      2. Give it an expiration date
+      3. Click Create Token
+      4. Copy the generated token to a safe place as you will need it in the next steps.

 ### 3. Either use a NGINX One evaluation license, or use the existing options available in MyF5.
    1. For the purposes of this demo, you only need the JSON Web Token.